Adrien-Barthe/Snakefile_CRE_evolution/README.md

 * **plot_ rules**: Launches the R scripts to perform Wilcoxon tests, extract p-values, and draw ggpubr boxplots.

 ## How to Run the Pipeline
-Always clear out the old R scripts before running.
-Because Snakemake dynamically generates the R scripts, deleting them forces the pipeline to write the most up-to-date versions based on your current Snakefile.

 The pipeline has two modes, selected via `--config plot_only=...`: